tfergus23/npcshowdown/README.md

 cmake --build .
 ./npcshowdown
 ```
-The backend attempts to connect to a MariaDB database on startup.
+The executable attempts to connect to the MariaDB database on startup.
 The configuration for this needs to be in a file called `npcs_config.ini`.
-If this file isn't found, the following defaults will be used:
+You can copy `npcs_config.ini.example` to get started, or, if this file isn't found, the following defaults will be used:
 ```ini
 tournament_threads=8
 db_user=root